CoDeConf/CoDeConf.github.io/day-of-docker-sthlm16/index.md

 ![Day of Docker](/day-of-docker-sthlm16/images/workshop-black-white.png)

 ###### We’ve made a wish list of all the things a great developer-event should have.
-And now you are invited to join us for the very first Day of Docker:
+And now you are invited to join us for the very first Day of Docker at Stockholm:

 ### All aspects of Docker, for Developers of all experience levels